fivetran/dbt_apple_store_source/models/docs.md

 The number of unique devices on which events were generated, based on users who have agreed to share their data with Apple and developers.
 {% enddocs %}

-{% docs page_title %}
-The name of the product page or in-app event page where the user interaction occurred.
-{% enddocs %}

 {% docs page_type %}
 The page type which led the user to discover your app.
 {% enddocs %}